SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: output

-  determines the data that is summed in each cell of the grid:
+  The type of data that is summed in each cell of the grid:

   * with ``"density"``, the weights are summed.
   * with ``"charge_density"``, the weights :math:`\times` charge are summed.
   * with ``"jx_density"``, the weights :math:`\times` charge :math:`\times\; v_x` are summed (same with :math:`y` and :math:`z`).